-We hunters tend to fall into a rut when it comes to decoying ducks; we use the same spread week after week with declining results.
-If weather doesn't push in new birds consistently, then you're just showing them the same thing each time you go out.
+Hunters tend to fall into a rut when decoying ducks; we use the same weekly spread with declining results.
+If the weather doesn't push in new birds consistently, you're just showing them the same thing each time you go out.
 The key is diversity and change.
 Change is a constant in a waterfowl hunter's life and should be in your spreads, too.
 If you're hunting mallards, experiment with drake and hen mallard decoys, but if you're hunting different species like canvasbacks, teal, or pintails, you'll need new decoys altogether.
 Changing the number of decoys and both still and motion decoys can also be very effective.

 Reservoirs offer a great place to hunt ducks, but how do you get them to commit to your spread?
-First, find where they like to go, not all areas of the reservoir will attract ducks the same.
+First, find where they like to go.
+Not all areas of the reservoir will attract ducks the same.
 Then show them something new, like this spread.
 Goose decoys behind your blind on dry land will help convince them this is the place to be.

-Not only will it direct the ducks into the landing zone it's easy to deploy with long lines.
+Not only will it direct the ducks into the landing zone, but it's also easy to deploy with long lines.
 Numerous limits of puddle ducks and diver ducks fall to this spread every fall.

 Finding a well-used slough is like hitting the duck lottery.
-They are not easy to find, and will take some legwork, but generally they pay off.
+They are not easy to find and will take some legwork, but generally, they pay off.
 Here is a go-to spread you should deploy the next time you hunt.
 It resembles the fish hook spread and works just as well with its smaller size.

 Hunting ducks in freshly picked fields is a blast, pun intended.
 They tend to decoy well and will be coming in to fill their bellies before they continue their trip south.
-The key to any good field spread is numbers, so invite a few buddies along and use their decoys as well to increase the number of fakes you deploy.
+The key to any good field spread is numbers, so invite a few buddies and use their decoys to increase the number of fakes you deploy.

 Late Season River Spread

 Nothing pulls in ducks better than flowing water.
 The later into the season you get, the less there is.
-Rivers are usually a good bet to stay open, unless Old Man Winter sets in hard in your area.
-This late season spread incorporates geese as well, to add to the realism.
+Rivers are usually a good bet to stay open unless Old Man Winter sets in hard in your area.
+This late-season spread incorporates geese as well to add to the realism.